Start/Know

 Syllabus

-Every product or work involving information, such as video, article, book, lecture and lecture, course or discipline, thesis, dissertation and monograph, has a content.
+Every product or work involving information, such as videos, articles, books, presentations and lectures, courses or classes, thesies, dissertations and monographs, have a content.
 This content usually has a central idea and details of that idea, in the form of language or discourse.
 If we ask what the content "talks about", the answer will be in the form of topics related to the central idea.

 This central idea, its subtopics, and their subtopics form a structure, more specifically a hierarchy.
 As mind maps are hierarchical, this structure can be worked on a mind map, in two senses: mapping the structure of an existing work or defining the structure of a new work, for later detailing.

 This structure is called syllabus.
-It is more used in teaching, in courses and disciplines, but in fact any work that has a content can have its structure explained as a syllabus.
+It is more commonly used in teaching, in courses and subjects, but in fact any work that has content can have its structure explained as a syllabus.

-One of its formats is as below.
-We've seen some just as lists without organization and others without line breaks.
+One of its formats is shown below.
+We've seen some syllabi in list form without organization, and others without line breaks.

 Syllabus – Mathematics (partial)